College Planning - Your Best Strategy To Pay For College

-Our mission it to help families develop "late stage" college planning strategies so that they can protect their retirement assets and help their children graduate with minimal student loans.
+Our mission it to help families develop "late stage" college planning strategies so that they can save money on college, protect their retirement assets and help their children graduate with minimal student loans.

 College is expensive and the price keeps going up.
 The national average cost of attending a four-year public college is over $24,000 per year, and the average cost of attending a four-year private college is now over $50,000.
 Elite private colleges are now as high as $75,000 per year.
 And those are today’s prices.
 The table to the right projects those costs for future years assuming a 6% annual increase in the total cost of attendance.

 With these prices a personalized plan of action is imperative in order to protect and fund your retirement.
 Your plan needs to be multi-faceted, go beyond just opening a 529 plan and focus on the areas of college selection, financial aid optimization, tax aid and wealth management.
 Are you working with a fiduciary and receiving coordinated guidance in all of these areas?

 There Is A Wealth Of Information On Paying For College, But A Lack Of Professional Advice

 Yes, college is a big investment, but fortunately there are strategies to reduce the cost of college and make it more affordable.
 However, understanding all of the strategies and determining which ones apply to your family’s situation can be quite confusing.
 In addition to the college admissions process, college funding involves multiple areas of personal finance such as: taxes, investing, financial aid and wealth management.